jpercent/bc/README.md

 /c/Python34/Scripts/pip3.exe install bc1
 ```

+Note that the specification calls for the name of the command to be 'bc', which may cause
+a naming conflict with existing programs.

 ## Example Usages

-Or to get the repl do the following.
+To get the repl do the following.

 ```
 LOSX-JPERCENT:bc jpercentpip3 install bc1